-- Experience of higher education quality assurance processes - Experience of postgraduate research programmes - Experience and proven ability in the advancement of teaching and learning
+- international reviewer experience. - EQF and Bologna expertise - experience of higher education quality assurance processes - experience of managing research within or across institutions - experience in governance - experience and proven ability in the advancement of teaching and learning

 Details of review team roles and responsibilities can be found in Appendix B.